ejohnguia/bs-cap/README.md

 ## TESTS
 ### How To Run
-1. Open a terminal
+1. Open a terminal \
-2.Install Python bindings for Selenium
+2.Install Python bindings for Selenium \
 `pip install selenium`
-3.Open the project folder
+3.Open the project folder \
 `cd brightsquid-capstone`
-4. Go into the “tests” directory of the project folder
+4. Go into the “tests” directory of the project folder\
-5. To run all tests on each page, run:
+5. To run all tests on each page, run:\
 `python .\registration_tests.py`
-6. (Optional) Run only tests for Welcome Page
+6. (Optional) Run only tests for Welcome Page:\
 `python .\registration_tests.py WelcomePageTests`
-7. (Optional) Run only tests for User Registration Page `python .\registration_tests.py RegistrationPageTests`
+7. (Optional) Run only tests for User Registration Page:\
+`python .\registration_tests.py RegistrationPageTests`
-8. (Optional) Run only tests for Practice Details Page `python .\registration_tests.py PracticeDetailsPageTests`
+8. (Optional) Run only tests for Practice Details Page:\
+`python .\registration_tests.py PracticeDetailsPageTests`

 **Note:** tests will run on Chrome.
 If you’re wanting to change the type of browser you wanted to run own (i.e. to Firefox), open registration_tests.py with a text editor, CTRL+F and search for webdriver.Chrome() and change it to webdriver.Firefox()